Come out and play in nature's big backyard

 Minakami has over a half-dozen ski resorts, some just minutes from the local station

-Minakami is known for its crystal clear water and has one of the world's top ten onsens in Takaragawa Onsen.
-Located on the banks of a fast-flowing stream, this outdoor onsen allows you to enjoy surrounding seasonal changes from the comfort of its healing waters.
+Minakami is known for its crystal-clear spring water and for Takaragawa Onsen, one of the world's top ten onsens.
+Located on the banks of a fast-flowing stream, this outdoor onsen allows you to enjoy each season from the comfort of its healing waters.

 Mt.
 Tanigawa is the highest mountain in the Tanigawa mountain range.
-On the border of Gunma and Niigata prefectures, this peak also divides the Pacific side and Sea of Japan side, which makes rapid changes in weather common.
+Located on the border of Gunma and Niigata prefectures, this peak also divides the Pacific side and Sea of Japan side, which makes rapid changes in weather common.
 Mt.
-Tanigawa is covered in snow for most of the year offering striking views from its summit.
+Tanigawa is covered in snow for most of the year, offering striking views from its summit.

 The Tanigawa Ropeway carries you from the foot of Mt.
 Tanigawa to the base of the ski slopes at Tenjindaira.
 The 15-minute ride offers stunning views of the mountains on clear days.

 Try your hand at Japanese arts and crafts in the popular mountain village Takumi-no-Sato.
-Learn how to make items out of straw, bamboo, or clay using traditional methods passed down through the generations.
-You'll feel the passion and warmth of the locals as they teach you their crafts.
+Learn how to make items out of straw, bamboo, or clay using traditional methods passed down through generations.
+You will feel the passion and warmth of the locals as they teach you their crafts.